 By Mel from BRB Travel Blog

-Rio Celeste is one of the most beautiful and well-known landmarks of Costa Rica with its light blue river and the impressive 90 meters (295 ft) waterfall.
+Rio Celeste is one of the most beautiful and well-known landmarks of Costa Rica, with its light blue river and the impressive 90 meters (295 ft) waterfall.

-The waterfall and river are located in Tenorio Volcano National Park which is located in the Alajuela province bordering the Guanacaste province.
-The best way to arrive the park is by car or by joining a tour.
+The waterfall and river are located in Tenorio Volcano National Park, which is located in the Alajuela province bordering the Guanacaste province.
+The best way to arrive at the park is by car or by joining a tour.
 The entrance to the park is $12 for adults and $5 for children under twelve.

 The full hike is almost 6km (3.7 miles) round trip and brings you to the CATARATA (waterfall), LAGUNA AZUL (blue lagoon), BORBOLLONES (Thermal springs and small geysers), TENIDEROS (where the water takes this new light blue color).

 The National park is also home to the Tenorio Volcano and offers multiple other hikes to explore the forest.
 The National park is part of the Arenal Tempisque Conservation Area.